dwallet-labs/dwallet-network/examples/move/transfer-to-object/README.md

 # Transfer-to-Object: Cash Register Example

-This document explores various methods of implementing a cash register that can accept and process payments on Sui.
+This document explores various methods of implementing a cash register that can accept and process payments on Ika.
 We'll focus on highlighting the trade-offs of each approach.
 Through these examples, you'll gain insights into the new transfer-to-object functionality and understand some of its applications and the types of issues it can address.